xubingyue/avocadodb/Documentation/Books/Manual/Foxx/Router/Request.md

 The request object specifies the following properties:

-* **arangoUser**: `string | null`
+* **avocadoUser**: `string | null`

-  The authenticated ArangoDB username used to make the request.
+  The authenticated AvocadoDB username used to make the request.
-  This value is only set if authentication is enabled in ArangoDB and the request set an `authorization` header ArangoDB was able to verify.
+  This value is only set if authentication is enabled in AvocadoDB and the request set an `authorization` header AvocadoDB was able to verify.
-  You are strongly encouraged to implement your own authentication logic for your own services but this property can be useful if you need to integrate with ArangoDB's own authentication mechanisms.
+  You are strongly encouraged to implement your own authentication logic for your own services but this property can be useful if you need to integrate with AvocadoDB's own authentication mechanisms.

-* **arangoVersion**: `number`
+* **avocadoVersion**: `number`

-  The numeric value of the `x-arango-version` header or the numeric version of the ArangoDB server (e.g. `30102` for version 3.1.2) if no valid header was provided.
+  The numeric value of the `x-avocado-version` header or the numeric version of the AvocadoDB server (e.g. `30102` for version 3.1.2) if no valid header was provided.

 * **baseUrl**: `string`